Wax VS Polyurethane

 Cons:

-• Takes longer to dry to a non-tacky state
+• Takes longer to dry to a non tacky state

-• Not as durable as polyurethane
+• Not as durable as poly

 • Can look streaky over dark paints